YaoxuanZhang/RPI-Robot-Arm/readme.md

 In the future, we plan to develop code projects that allow for exporting Blender data to a micro-controller.
 This will enable you to control the RPI Robotics 6-Axis DoM Arm directly from your micro-controller, providing a seamless integration between the virtual arm in Blender and the physical arm.

+## Special Thanks

+I would like to extend a special thanks to the following individuals and organizations for their contributions:

+- Thomas Byrne: OBJ Assembly
+- [Annin Robotics](https://www.anninrobotics.com/): Robot Design and CAD

 ## File Structure

 The file structure of this repository is as follows: